 \subsection{Synchrony subspaces}

-One of the most remarkable and first observed property of coupled cell systems is the existence of flow-invariant subspaces which only depends on the network structure and not on the particular coupled cell system.
+One of the most remarkable and first observed property of coupled cell systems, which only depends on the network structure and not on the particular coupled cell system, is the existence of flow-invariant subspaces.
 Those subspaces are called {\it synchrony subspaces} and are defined by some equalities of cell's coordinates, $x_i=x_j$.
-More precisely, such {\it polydiagonal subspace} $\Delta$ is said to be a network synchrony subspace if it is invariant for any admissible vector field of that network.
-It is well-known that a polydiagonal space is a synchrony subspace if and only if it is left invariant by every network's adjacency matrix, \cite[Theorem 6.5]{SGP03}.
+More precisely, one such {\it polydiagonal subspace} $\Delta$ is said to be a network synchrony subspace if it is invariant for any admissible vector field of that network.
+By \cite[Theorem 6.5]{SGP03}, a polydiagonal space is a network synchrony subspace if and only if it is left invariant by every network's adjacency matrix,

-\begin{exam} Consider the network $G$ in the middle of Figure~\ref{fig_1and2} and the associated coupled cell systems in (\ref{eq_ex1}).
+\begin{exam} Consider the network ${\mathcal{G}}$ in the middle of Figure~\ref{fig_1and2} and the associated coupled cell systems in (\ref{eq_ex1}).
 The polydiagonal space $\Delta = \{ (x_1,x_2,x_3):\, x_2 = x_3\}$ is flow-invariant for any such coupled cell system.
-In fact, looking to the form of the coupled systems in (\ref{eq_ex1}), we see that given an initial condition where the values for $x_2$ and $x_3$ coincide then the equations for the two variables are the same and thus they stay synchronized for forward time.
-Moreover, this property does not depend on the particular choice of the function $f$ neither on the choice of the cell phase spaces.
+In fact, looking at the form of the coupled systems in (\ref{eq_ex1}), we see that, given an initial condition where the values for $x_2$ and $x_3$ coincide, then the equations for the two variables are the same and thus they stay synchronized for forward time.
+Moreover, this property does not depend on the particular choice of the function $f$ nor the choice of the cell phase spaces.
 The space $\Delta$ is a synchrony space for the network ${\mathcal{G}}$.
 Note that $\Delta$ is left invariant under the network adjacency matrices, $A_1$ and $A_2$ in Example~\ref{exam:asymmetric_networks}. $\Diamond$ \end{exam}